mmolter/ME549/Code/Milestone I/Arduino/code/readme.md

 This code will read a Digiten Water Flow Sensor, and report the flow rate over serial.
 The code also provides for an LED light that will show a HIGH alarm if the flow rate is greater than 10 GPM.

+### Sensor Operation

+The sensor uses a paddle wheel to detect the flow rate of the fluid.
+The sensor produces two pulses for each turn of the paddle wheel.
+The frequency of the pulses is related to the flow rate by:

+Q = f / 7.5

 ### Wiring the Sensor

 The sensor has a red lead (+5 VDC), a black lead (0 VDC), and a yellow lead (signal).
 The sensor needs to be on a pin capable of interrupts.
 This is either pin 2 or pin 3 on the Arduino Uno.